Jaketin/windowsgames/README.md

 - League of Legends
 - TeamSpeak 3
 - Mumble
-- Discord (note that the installation file must be opened manually from your desktop)
+- Discord (note that Discord's installation file must be opened manually from your desktop.)